I. An overview of car accident situation in the Philippines

 Bear in mind that insurers typically offer complete coverage in the first three years of ownership, with the owner/policyholder having to shoulder a certain percentage of repair costs from the fourth year onwards.

-A dashcam is especially important in establishing the circumstances that led to the accident.
+In addition, a dashcam is especially important in establishing the circumstances that led to the accident.
 Eyewitness accounts, whether from your passengers or bystanders, will always vary.
 But video footage from a dashcam is as objective and honest as they come.

 While it’s unnecessary to make threats towards the other driver (not helping, no matter who you claim to know), you also need to make sure that the other party doesn’t confuse, intimidate or otherwise force you into admitting your fault in the accident.
 It’s not their job to determine that, so leave it to the traffic investigator.